TrueLearnAI/truelearn/docs/dev/testing.rst

         ...

-Writing an visualisation test
+Writing a visualisation test
 """""""""""""""""""""""""""""

-Writing a test for visualisation is a bit more difficult than a simple test.
+Writing a test for a visualisation is more difficult than ordinary unit tests.
-In tests for visualisation, we typically want to test our generated file is identical or similar to a baseline file.
+In these tests, we typically want to test that our generated file is identical or similar to a baseline file, which we will refer to as a "file comparison test".
-We call this file comparison test in truelearn.

-To write a file comparison test for visualisation, you only need to add a simple class decorator to your class.
+To write a file comparison test, you only need to add a simple class decorator to your class.

 For example, this is a simple file comparison test inside ``truelearn/tests/test_utils_visualisations.py``::